dice-group/dice-template-library/README.md

 ### `type_traits.hpp`
 Things that are missing in the standard library `<type_traits>` header.

-### `mutex`
+### `mutex`/`shared_mutex`
-A rust inspired mutex interface that holds its data instead of living next to it.
+Rust inspired mutex interfaces that hold their data instead of living next to it.
-The benefit of this approach is that it makes it harder (impossible in rust) to access the data without having exclusive access to it.
+The benefit of this approach is that it makes it harder (impossible in rust) to access the data without holding the mutex.

 ### Further Examples